-The former court pharmacy of Passau, generally known as Hofapotheke zum Schwarzen Adler was first mentioned in 1384 and is considered as the oldest pharmacy of Bavaria.
-The impressive emblem in the ceiling reminds of its former funtion as court pharmacy.
+The former court pharmacy of Passau, generally known as Hofapotheke zum Schwarzen Adler, was first mentioned in 1384.
+It is considered the oldest pharmacy in Bavaria.

-In 1749 innkeeper Lukas Kern donated an orphage for at least twelve boys and twelve girls.
-The building, today known as Bürgerliches Waisenhaus or Lukas-Kern-Kinderheim, was erected by Johann Michael Schneitmann and is still in use as orphage.
-At this fresco outside of the building you can see a depiction of Lukas Kern (left) and his wife (right).
+In 1749, innkeeper Lukas Kern donated an orphanage for at least twelve boys and twelve girls.
+The building, today known as Bürgerliches Waisenhaus or Lukas-Kern-Kinderheim, was erected by Johann Michael Schneitmann.

 Inside St George’s Basilica on Reichenau Island there is a very special 14th century fresco.
 A devil is writing something on a cowhide hold by four devils.
 This is a reference to the German saying Das geht auf keine Kuhhaut (That doesn’t fit on a cowhide).